teracow/googliser/README.md

     $ ./googliser.sh -p "cows"
 This will download the first 25 available images for the search-phrase *"cows"*

-    $ ./googliser.sh --number 250 --phrase "kittens" -p 12 -f 0
+    $ ./googliser.sh --number 250 --phrase "kittens" --parallel 12 --failures 0
-This will download the first 250 available images for the search-phrase *"kittens"* and download up to 10 images at once, ignore the failures limit.
+This will download the first 250 available images for the search-phrase *"kittens"* and download up to 10 images at once and ignore the failures limit.

     $ ./googliser.sh --number 56 --phrase "fish" --upper-size 50000 --lower-size 2000 --failures 0 --debug
 This will download the first 56 available images for the search-phrase *"fish"* but only if the image files are between 2KB and 50KB in size, ignore the failures limit and write a debug file.